-Batch pools are the compute resources for executing jobs on the Batch service.
-The following sections provide guidance on the top best practices to follow when working with Batch pools.
+Pools are the compute resources for executing jobs on the Batch service.
+The following sections provide recommendations for working with Batch pools.

 Pool configuration and naming

-When creating a Batch account, you can choose between two pool allocation modes: Batch service or user subscription.
+Pool allocation mode: When creating a Batch account, you can choose between two pool allocation modes: Batch service or user subscription.
 For most cases, you should use the default Batch service mode, in which pools are allocated behind the scenes in Batch-managed subscriptions.
 In the alternative user subscription mode, Batch VMs and other resources are created directly in your subscription when a pool is created.
-User subscription accounts are primarily used to enable an important, but small subset of scenarios.
-You can read more about user subscription mode at Additional configuration for user subscription mode.
+User subscription accounts are primarily used to enable a small but important subset of scenarios.
+For more information, see Additional configuration for user subscription mode.

-Batch resources (jobs, pools, etc.) often come and go over time.
-For example, you may create a pool on Monday, delete it on Tuesday, and then create another pool on Thursday.
+Unique resource names: Batch resources (jobs, pools, etc.) often come and go over time.
+For example, you may create a pool on Monday, delete it on Tuesday, and then create another similar pool on Thursday.
 Each new resource you create should be given a unique name that you haven't used before.
-This can be done by using a GUID (either as the entire resource name, or as a part of it) or embedding the time the resource was created in the resource name.
-Batch supports DisplayName, which can be used to give a resource a human readable name even if the actual resource ID is something that isn't that human friendly.
+You can do this by using a GUID (either as the entire resource name, or as a part of it) or by embedding the date and time that the resource was created in the resource name.
+Batch supports DisplayName, which can give a resource a more readable name even if the actual resource ID is something that isn't human-friendly.
 Using unique names makes it easier for you to differentiate which particular resource did something in logs and metrics.
 It also removes ambiguity if you ever have to file a support case for a resource.

 Pool lifetime and billing

-You should resize your pools to zero every few months to ensure you get the latest node agent updates and bug fixes.
-Your pool won't receive node agent updates unless it's recreated, or resized to 0 compute nodes.
-Before you recreate or resize your pool, it's recommended to download any node agent logs for debugging purposes, as discussed in the Nodes section.
+Pool freshness: Resize your pools to zero every few months to ensure you get the latest node agent updates and bug fixes.
+Your pool won't receive node agent updates unless it's recreated (or if it's resized to 0 compute nodes).
+Before you recreate or resize your pool, you should download any node agent logs for debugging purposes, as discussed in the Nodes section.

-On a similar note, it's not recommended to delete and re-create your pools on a daily basis.
-Instead, create a new pool, update your existing jobs to point to the new pool.
+Pool recreation: On a similar note, avoid deleting and recreating pools on a daily basis.
+Instead, create a new pool and then update your existing jobs to point to the new pool.
 Once all of the tasks have been moved to the new pool, then delete the old pool.

-Batch itself incurs no extra charges, but you do incur charges for the compute resources used.
+Pool efficiency and billing: Batch itself incurs no extra charges, but you do incur charges for the compute resources used.
 You're billed for every compute node in the pool, regardless of the state it's in.
-This includes any charges required for the node to run such as storage and networking costs.
-To learn more best practices, see Cost analysis and budgets for Azure Batch.
+This includes any charges required for the node to run, such as storage and networking costs.
+For more information, see Cost analysis and budgets for Azure Batch.